jqbui/anchor-tracklist/README.md

 });
 ```

-These buffers can be saved into a cache and then directly connected into a player accessing them.
-This would allow an application like this to not only fetch only the beginning of data, but to account for common user actions like when someone *quickly scrolling through the entire feed* to find something they're interested in.
+These buffers can be saved into a cache and then be directly connected to by a player on-demand.
+This would allow this application to not only fetch only the beginning of data, but to account for common user actions that would otherwise slow the app (like when someone *quickly scrolling through the entire feed* to find something they're interested in).
 Abstracting this to a 'tracklist' at large would be a great library to have.